 A memorial or endowed gift.
 A gift of real estate may be a perfect way to honor your loved one in perpetuity.
 When you make an endowed gift of real estate, your real estate is sold and your contribution is reinvested and becomes part of our endowment.
 An annual distribution is made for the purpose you designate.
 Because the principal remains intact, the fund will generate support in perpetuity.

 A donor advised fund.
 When you transfer real estate to your donor advised fund, you avoid capital gains taxes and qualify for a federal income tax deduction based on the fair market value of the property when you itemize on your taxes.

 A Giving Story

-Still active in her career and traveling frequently, Janet Bachman was ready to be free of the hassles of home ownership.
+Still active in her career and traveling frequently, Janet Bachman was ready to be free of the hassles of the management of her rental property.
 She decided to move to a 55+ condominium development, where all exterior maintenance would be provided and she wouldn’t have to worry about security issues.
-By giving her house, which had increased steadily in value over the years, to VMFA Janet was able to make a significant investment in the museum’s early childhood programs while realizing valuable tax benefits.
+By giving her property, which had increased steadily in value over the years, to VMFA Janet was able to make a significant investment in the museum’s early childhood programs while realizing valuable tax benefits.

-Janet qualified for a federal income tax charitable deduction of $250,000, which was her home's fair market value at the time.
-She was able to claim 30 percent of her $200,000 adjusted gross income, or $60,000, in the year of the gift.
-In the five years following, she has continued to use up the remaining $190,000 deduction.
+Janet avoids capital gains tax on the appreciation and qualifies for a federal income tax charitable deduction of $250,000, which is the property's fair market value today.
+She is able to claim 30 percent of her $200,000 adjusted gross income, or $60,000, in the year of the gift.
+In the five years following, she can continue to use up the remaining $190,000 deduction.
 Janet is happy in her new condo and enjoys seeing the impact of her gift when she visits VMFA.

-- Contact Leslie Ellis at 804.204.2726 or email@example.com to discuss the possibility of giving real estate to VMFA.
+- Contact Steffi West at 804.340.1479 or firstname.lastname@example.org to discuss the possibility of giving real estate to VMFA.